chirpd/chirpd-core-dev/README.md

-# ✞ Welcome to Chirpd ✞
+# ✞ Welcome to Chirpd
-## The Online Church Platform for Invocation, Respect, Prayer and Devotion
+## The Online Church Platform for Invocation, Respect, Prayer and Devotion (DEV)

-**Free Software for Churches: **Online Faith-Building Platform for Worshippers, Communities, and God

 ## About Our Project